 - Masters Sport 'Fall in love with your sport all over again'8.
-Over 65% of the women surveyed in 0 this study said would like to try new sports and play more sport if they were given the opportunity. - O Adult Women 'Mum it's your turn now to play your sport!'
+Over 65% of the women surveyed in 0 this study said would like to try new sports and play more sport if they were given the opportunity. - Adult Women 'Mum it's your turn now to play your sport!'
 Research 8 shows that in many families the 'Mother' misses out on time for her personal Physical Activity time.
 Her role is seen as ensuring the husband and the children are active and have their time for sport.
-Women are often made to feel guilty about their own physical activity needs. - Other Sport participation strategies to be advised following consultation with key stakeholder groups.
+Women are often made to feel guilty about their own physical activity needs.